TexasInstruments-Sandbox/edgeai-gst-apps-barcode-reader/README.md

 # Edge AI GStreamer Apps
 > Repository to host GStreamer based Edge AI applications for TI devices

+## Wifi add

+See the [wifi-attach README](./doc/wifi-README.md) to see to enable a web-based server for a proof-of-concept wifi demo with CC33x

 ## Edge AI Barcode Imager

 Barcodes are crucial in inventory management, asset tracking, ticketing, and information sharing.
 1-D and 2-D barcodes condense information into a visually coded form.
 1-D codes can be scanned with lasers, but 2-D codes, which can encode much more information and include error-correction of damaged codes, require imaging with cameras.